 Since Qin Dynasty (221 BC — 207 BC), white jade, especially the flawless mutton-fat jade (Yangzhi Yu), became the most valuable and popular type.

 Flying Deity Shape Jade of the Tang Dynasty (618 — 907) — Shanghai Museum (Photo by Dongmaiying)

-Until the mid to late Qing Dynasty (1636 — 1912), green jadeite started to be largely imported to China and highly appreciated by the ruling class, especially Empress Dowager Cixi (1835 — 1908).
-Her favor for jadeite made it one of the most popular types very soon.
+Until the mid to late Qing Dynasty (1636 — 1912), green jadeite was largely imported to China and highly appreciated by the ruling class, especially Empress Dowager Cixi (1835 — 1908).
+Her favor for jadeite soon made it one of the most popular types.